cpankow/uwm-astro-study-group/projects/20140617_git_tutorial/README.md

 ### Merging ###

  * Merging combines the history of two separate heads into a single head
- * Assume the current head is called "current", the head to be merged is called "merge"
+ * Assume the current head is called *current*, the head to be merged is called "merge"
- * Identify the common ancestor of "current" and "merge", call it "ancestor"
+ * Identify the common ancestor of *current* and *merge*, call it *ancestor*
- * If "ancestor" is the same as "merge", do nothing
+ * If *ancestor* is the same as *merge*, do nothing
- * If "ancestor" is the same as "commit", do a fast-forward merge
+ * If *ancestor* is the same as *commit*, do a fast-forward merge
- * Otherwise, determine the changes between "ancestor" and "merge" and then attempt to apply those changes to the files in "current"
+ * Otherwise, determine the changes between *ancestor* and *merge* and then attempt to apply those changes to the files in *current*
- * If there were no conflicts, create a new commit object, with two parents, "current" and "merge"
+ * If there were no conflicts, create a new commit object, with two parents, *current* and *merge*
- * Set HEAD to point to this new commit, and update the working copy files for the repository accordingly
+ * Set *HEAD* to point to this new commit, and update the working copy files for the repository accordingly
  * If there was a conflict, insert appropriate conflict markers and inform the user, no commit object is created
  * Two reasons to merge branches
    * Draw the main branch into a feature branch you are developing to keep the feature branch up to date with the latest bug fixes and new features added to the new branch